dgaydukov/cert-aws/sa/files/sa.md

 You can use [java example](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_enable-console-custom-url.html#STSConsoleLink_programJava) to get sing-in url
 STS (Security Token Service) api calls:
 * DecodeAuthorizationMessage - in case api call return 403, some api may returned encoded message (it's encoded cause it may have some private info).
 So to decode you have to use this api, and have permission to use this api.
+Cross-account ec2 role (ec2 from accountA can assume role from accountB, take a loot at `sa/cloudformation/ec2-cross-account-assume-role.yml`):
+* create ec2 role (it should have permission to assume role from accountB) in accountA (`sts:AssumeRole` for ec2 service)
+* create cross-account role in accountB (`sts:AssumeRole` for aws account)
+* create instance profile in accountA (if using aws console it would be created automatically, when you assign role to ec2)
+* go to ec2 (it would already have role from accountA) and configure aws to assume role from accountB, now your ec2 can access accountB resources

 ###### S3
 S3 (Simple Storage Service) used for: